emmanuelyolou/google-facebook-sign-in/README.md

 # google-facebook-sign-in
 Simple implementation of google and facebook sign in methods

-An implementation could be using the google signin methods to retrieve the user's credentials, get his name, email to register or authenticate him
+The flow using google could be using the returned user info (name, email and so one) to register or log him

+The flow using FB is a little more tricky:
+- You should launch your app in a https environment (important)
+- You must make an additional request to graph api to get the info you want after the user is logged in
+- If you want to release the app officially, it must be reviewed by fb, by adding additional info in the app dashboard (info listed on their docs)